verisianHQ/core-contributor/README.md

 10) On the PR page, make sure the information at the top is correct.
 It should be: \
        `base: main ← compare: <branch-name>`
 11) Name your PR using the format `<rule-id> <fix>` and add a brief description of your changes
-12) On the PR, add reviewers (Els, Richard, Maximo) by clicking the cog in the top right corner, and add yourself as an assignee
+12) On the PR, add reviewers (both the 'Rules Team' and 'Engineers Team' are required) by clicking the cog in the top right corner, and add yourself as an assignee
 13) You're done!
 Keep an eye on the PR to make sure the automated checks pass, as well as to respond to any comments from reviewers.
 If you need to edit any changes on the PR, you can simply checkout your branch (`git checkout <your-branch-name>`), make your changes, and commit and push them - the PR will automatically update!
 14) If you want to start editing another rule, don't forget to run the below commands on VSCode terminal again: \
        `git checkout main` \